lesandie/md-cv/README.md

       * Tune/rewrite their queries.
       * Solved performance issues or wrote ETL pipelines in PL/pgSQL or Python (Airflow)

-    You can check my github repo with some configurations I documented, a failover script in Python and some backup shell scripts.
-I had to anonymize the code and pushed it to github from a private gitlab repo:
+    You can check some tooling I did from my github repo.

     * [pgpool-clusterconfig](https://github.com/lesandie/pgpool-clusterconfig)
     * [pgpool-failover](https://github.com/lesandie/pgpool-failover)